astro-noob/secret_codes/README.md

 # sectret_codes
 Top Secret!
-Do not open without top secret clearance from the National Institute of LinkedIn and leetcode Academy of Excellence (NILIlAE)!
+I wrote a joke class in python about searching for jobs on LinkedIn and the frustrations that come with it.
+In the spirit of crappy coding assessments :)